 - Debt Issues: Refinancing your mortgage may mean you’re incurring more debt.
 Failing to keep up with high payment amounts may mean financial debt and legal woes.

 There are several steps involved in refinancing your mortgage.
-Your first step should be examining what your current mortgage.
+Your first step should be examining your current mortgage.
 Check to see if there is a prepayment penalty and know what your current interest rate is.
-These are important to know before you begin shopping around for a new mortgage.
-You may also want to examine your budget and see how much you are able to pay for a mortgage.
+These are important facts to know before you begin shopping around for a new mortgage.
+You may also want to examine your budget and see how much you are able to feasibly pay each month.